Velocee/vlc-android-sdk/README.md

 Project Integration
 -------------------
 The descriptions below include details and elaboration from the Quick Start section above.
 Download vlc-android-sdk as a zip file and extract it.
-Import the veloceeSDK_lib & veloceeSDK_UI_lib folder to the project (Import > Existing projects into workspace for Eclipse users or File > New > Import module for Android Studio)
+Import the veloceeSDK_lib (optional import: veloceeSDK_UI_lib - see Audio+ section) folder to the project (Import > Existing projects into workspace for Eclipse users or File > New > Import module for Android Studio)
 Update library dependency for the project (Project properties > Android > Add library for eclipse users or Main module settings > Dependencies > Add library for Android Studio)